CartoDB/academy/_app/_guides/realtime_maps_sync.md

 ---
-title: "Syncing Real-Time Data with the CARTO Builder"
+title: "Syncing Real-Time Data"
 description: Describes how to sync real-time data with the CARTO Builder.
-permalink: /courses/tutorials/syncing-real-time-data-with-carto/
+permalink: /courses/guides/syncing-real-time-data/
 tweet_text: "Sync real-time data with the CARTO Builder."
 redirect_from: https://carto.com/docs/tutorials/realtime_maps_sync/
 ---

-# Syncing Real-Time Data with the CARTO Builder
+# Syncing Real-Time Data

 This tutorial describes how to access, connect, and manage real-time data in your CARTO account.
-This lesson is intended for all CARTO users who want to sync their data dynamically.
+This lesson is intended for all CARTO users who want to sync their data dynamically with the CARTO Builder.

 The objective of this guide is to: